 You should file it as soon as possible.
 If you have owe tax (a balance due) you will probably have a failure-to-file and a failure-to-pay-on-time penalty plus interest.
 If you had overpaid, there are no penalties.
 You will get the refund if you do not file.
 However, you have only three years from the due date of the return to file and claim a refund.
 More information

-Yes, it is possible some of benefits taxable.
+Yes, it is possible some of the benefits is taxable.
 When your Social Security benefits exceed a certain amount, it would be partial taxable.
 You may use either Form 1040 or Form 1040A to report taxable social security benefits.
 The instructions for both those forms have a worksheet that you may use to calculate the taxable portion.
 You can also use the IRS Interactive Tax Assistant to compute the taxable portion.
 More information

 Whether or not you have to file will depend upon whether your earned and/or unearned income exceeds certain limits.
 See the two sections in IRS Pub 501 called “Self-employed Persons” and “Dependents.”
 You can also use the IRS Interactive Tax Assistant to determine if you have a filing requirement.
 Even if you find that filing a return is not required, you should file a federal income tax return to obtain a refund of any income tax withheld from your pay on your part-time jobs.
 More information

 If you are a full-time student under age 24, you are your father’s qualifying child if you live with him for more than six months (which includes time living at college) and you are not self-supporting.
 You would be self-supporting if you provided more than half of your own total support.
 Total support includes the fair market value of any lodging provided to you, utilities, repairs to the household, food, clothing, education, medical, dental, travel and recreation expenses.
 If you are self-supporting, then your father may not claim you and you should claim your own exemption.
 But if you are not self-supporting, only your father can claim your exemption.
 More information

 If you were married on the last day of the year, you must file as either married filing jointly or married filing separately.
 However, if you can meet the following rules, you might be able to file as head of household:

-- You do not file a joint return.
+You do not file a joint return.

-- You paid more than half the cost of keeping up your home for the tax year.
+You paid more than half the cost of keeping up your home for the tax year.

-- Your spouse did not live with you for even one day in your home during the last 6 months of the tax year.
+Your spouse did not live with you for even one day in your home during the last 6 months of the tax year.
 The spouse is considered as living in the home even if temporarily absent because of special circumstances, such as illness or business.

-- Your home was the main home of your child, stepchild, adopted child, or foster child for more than half the year.
+Your home was the main home of your child, stepchild, adopted child, or foster child for more than half the year.

-- You must be able to claim an exemption for the child, unless you cannot claim the exemption only because the non-custodial parent is allowed to claim the exemption.
+You must be able to claim an exemption for the child, unless you cannot claim the exemption only because the non-custodial parent is allowed to claim the exemption.